Duchy of Schleswig: History

-From early medieval times, the area's significance lay in being the buffer province of Scandinavia and the Danish Realm towards the powerful Holy Roman Empire to the south, as well as being a transit area for the transfer of goods between the North Sea and the Baltic Sea, connecting the trade route through Russia with the trade routes along the Rhine and the Atlantic coast (see also Kiel Canal).
+From early medieval times, the area's significance was its role as a buffer zone between Denmark and the powerful Holy Roman Empire to the south, as well as being a transit area for the transfer of goods between the North Sea and the Baltic Sea, connecting the trade route through Russia with the trade routes along the Rhine and the Atlantic coast (see also Kiel Canal).
+In the earliest records, no distinction is made between North Jutland and South Jutland.

 Early history

 Roman sources place the homeland of the tribe of Jutes north of the river Eider and that of the Angles south of it.
 The Angles in turn bordered the neighbouring Saxons.
 By the early Middle Ages, the region was inhabited by three groups: